 What is the procedure for obtaining a study permit?

-A letter of acceptance from an approved learning institution is required to apply for a study visa.
-You may be required to have an interview with a consular officer in your home country, as well as a medical examination and a police certificate.
+To apply for a study visa, you need a letter of acceptance from an approved learning institution.
+You might need to attend an interview with a consular officer in your home country, undergo a medical examination, and obtain a police certificate.

 In order to be granted a study visa in Canada, you must demonstrate that you have the finances to sustain yourself while in the nation.
 On top of your tuition, you'll need at least $10,000 (plus more if you're bringing dependents and/or studying in Quebec).
 A Canadian bank account in your name, a guaranteed investment certificate (GIC), proof of a student loan, bank statements, a letter from a person providing you money, or proof of financing via a scholarship are all acceptable forms of proof of finances.